bansal-naman/naman_lucidity_best_route_cpp/README.md

 ## Next Steps & Potential Improvements

 - More Efficient Route Calculation: Right now, we brute-force through all possible sequences, which works for small inputs but isn’t scalable.
-Exploring smarter algorithms like A search* or branch and bound could help.
+    - My next step would be to explore heuristic approaches to find a “good enough” solution efficiently.
+Since this problem is essentially a Traveling Salesman Problem with added constraints (like ensuring each order’s pickup happens before its delivery and considering preparation times), I believe a greedy approach could work well.
+A simple idea would be to repeatedly choose the nearest valid pickup or delivery point (while following all constraints) and iteratively build a near-optimal route instead of evaluating all possible permutations.

 - Prioritize Certain Deliveries: Some orders, like hot food, might need to be delivered first.
 Adding priority-based logic could make the system smarter.
 - Support More Flexible Order Handling: In the real world, a delivery executive might have more orders than consumers (or vice versa).
 Extending the solution to handle these cases would make it more robust.